Publisher: Bonnie Edwards

 She wanted to sag with the weight of her day, but then in her peripheral vision, she saw the pirate move his beer to his lips.
 He took a sip from the bottle, waiting with obvious patience for her to do whatever it was she was planning to do with the shoes.

-She looked at him again, saw the hot blue of his eyes, the long lean length of his legs, the strength in his hands.
+She looked at him again and saw the hot blue of his eyes, the long lean length of his legs, the strength in his hands.
 Then she considered the very private week ahead of her.

 She’d decided to spend the time eating too much, drinking too much and mulling her life.
 But now, this pirate presented another opportunity.
 An exciting opportunity for overindulgence of a different kind.